google/WebFundamentals/src/content/en/updates/2018/08/chrome-69-media-updates.md

         },
       ]);

-In the snippet below, only one configuration with two different encryption schemes is queried.
+In the example below, only one configuration with two different encryption schemes is queried.
 In that case, Chrome will discard any capabilities object it cannot support, so the accumulated configuration may contain one encryption scheme or both.